rasolo/pokemon/readme.md

 Visual Studio 2019: https://visualstudio.microsoft.com/downloads/
 Use previews of the .NET Core SDK
 In Visual Studio 2019
 1. Tools
 2. Projects and Solutions
 3. .NET Core
 4. Check "Use previews of the .NET Core SDK"

-### Add Pokemon

-Todo

 ### TODO:

 - [x] Update to Core 3.
-- [ ] Correctly load the collections of Pokemon with Entity Framework (Evolutions and Moves).
+- [x] Correctly load the collections of Pokemon with Entity Framework (Evolutions and Moves).
 - [ ] Refractor.
+- [ ] Add Pokemon endpoint
+- [ ] Delete Pokemon endpoint